theQRL/documentation/docs/API/walletd-rest-proxy.md

 #### Automatic Slave transactions

-The `wallets-rest-proxy` provides an automatic slave system, where new slaves are generated under a `root_slave` with a 3rd layer of recursion of merkle trees under a single private key.
+The `wallets-rest-proxy` provides an automatic slave system, where new slaves are generated under a `root_slave` with a 3rd layer of recursion of Merkle trees under a single private key.
 This allows a nearly unlimited amount of outgoing transactions, where new slaves are automatically generated when all previous tier 3 slave OTS keys are used.

 :::info Automatic Slave Transaction Diagram